lokeshpanthangi/ollama-t1/README.md

 - Simple command-line interface for Ollama models
 - Support for all Ollama models (llama3, mistral, phi, etc.)
 - Non-streaming mode for complete responses
+- Helpful error messages when Ollama is not running
+- Windows batch file for easier usage
 - Minimal dependencies (only requires the `requests` library)
 - Easy to extend and customize